Costa Rican cuisine: Beverages

 A commonly used term in Costa Rican restaurants is agua con gas meaning "water with gas", or carbonated water.
 Water is generally potable in Costa Rica, but this is not guaranteed.

 In Costa Rica, beer is the most commonly consumed alcoholic drink.
 Imperial and Pilsen are the two most widely popular beers in the country.
 Imperial was founded in 1924, Pilsen in 1888.
 Imperial is known by the eagle on its label, which is emblazoned on shirts all over the country, and has a slightly lower alcohol content than Pilsen.
 Bavaria is another local beer, slightly more expensive and enjoyed by a smaller crowd.
 Microbrews are also increasingly available in Costa Rica, including those made by the Costa Rica Craft Brewing Company.

 Michelada is a popular beer in Costa Rica.
 While slightly different from the Mexican michelada, the Costa Rican one is a bit more simple.
 It is composed of fresh lime juice, beer, and salt around the rim of the glass.
 It can be ordered at practically any restaurant or sodita and is very refreshing.

 Local hard liquors include rum, guaro, and coffee liqueur.
 The most commonly served rums are Ron Centenario, which is made in Costa Rica, and Nicaraguan rum Flor de Caña.
 Guaro is a strong-tasting hard liquor made from sugarcane, similar to vodka.
 It is usually consumed in a mixed drink called a guaro sour, or by the shot.
 The government created the brand of guaro called Cacique (meaning chieftain) in an effort to stop illegal moonshine manufacturing.
 Café Rica is a locally produced coffee liqueur.
 There is also a traditional alcoholic beverage originally made by the Chorotega people of Costa Rica called Vino de Coyol (Coyol wine).
 It is made by fermenting the sweet, watery sap of the coyol tree, a spiny palm.

+Beer

+Florida Ice and Farm Company was founded by the Lindo Morales brothers in September 1908.
+Over the following century, the division of Fifco known as Cervecería Costa Rica came to hold what was described as an almost "imperial" predominance of the Costa Rican beer market.
+Company representatives argued that tariff reductions would have little effect because transportation costs would make it difficult for foreign brands to compete on equal terms with Costa Rican ones.